-Bougainville backs independence from Papua New Guinea with near unanimous support
+'We are reborn': Bougainville votes for independence from Papua New Guinea

 “There’s tears, tears of joy, raw emotion - people have waited a long time,” referendum Chairman Bertie Ahern said in the town of Buka.
 “The pen is always mightier than the sword.”

+Thousands of protesting Papuans also recently called for an independence vote, seeking to separate from Indonesia.

-The comprehensive vote will be used to strengthen the hand of Bougainville as it starts negotiating the terms of independence with the PNG government.
+The comprehensive vote in Bougainville will be used to strengthen the hand of negotiators as they start discussions on the terms of independence with the PNG government.

 Any agreement struck in the negotiations would still need to pass through PNG’s parliament.